SusanneWindfeldPedersen/BusinessApplication-ReleaseNotes/articles/Spring18/change-history.md

 - [Keep the context when searching for availability and substituting a resource](dynamics365-field-service/overview.md)
 - [Schedule board extensibility enhancements](dynamics365-field-service/overview.md)

-### Features removed, April 2
+### Features removed

-- Removed FBX from list of supported file formats for 3D models
+- FBX from list of supported file formats for 3D models.
+Change, April 2

 ## Talent